LivePersonInc/developer-center/pages/documents/rt-interactions/monitor-api/methods/engagement.md

-#### Get Engagement
+#### Engagement
 #### version 1.0

+### Note
+Please make sure the read the overview.

 ### Description
-Use this API to get an engagement for a visitor in an appInstallationId context.
-The possible eligibility of an engagement is based on several parameters, such a the list of engagement attributes provided in the client-side request.
+Use this API to access the Liveperson monitoring system in order to receive an engagement with an updated state of availability for a consumer.
+The eligibility of an engagement is based on campaign definitions and possibly also on information regarding consumer activity within the brand's system, such as engagement attributes.

 ### Use cases
+1. Obtain an engagement.
+An engagement will be provided if both the following apply -
-* Get an engagement if (A) there is no active conversation for this consumer, and (B) the consumer is eligible for an engagement
+* there is no active conversation for this consumer
+* the consumer is eligible for an engagement
-* Obtain the identifiers of the active conversation, if one exists
+2. Obtain the identifiers of the active conversation for this consumer, if one exists.

 ### Request